-- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Society's ability to continue as a going concern; - Making enquiries of the Directors to understand the period of assessment considered by them, the assumptions they considered and the implication of those when assessing the Society's future financial performance; - Evaluating the reasonableness of the Society's 5-year Corporate Plan, ICAAP and ILAAP documentation, which include management's stress testing, and form the base of their going concern assessment; - Challenging the appropriateness of the key assumptions used in management's forecasts, including assessing the historical accuracy of management's forecasting and budgeting; - Assessing and challenging key assumptions and mitigating actions put in place in response to the COVID-19 pandemic; - Considering the consistency of the management's forecasts with other areas of the financial statements and our audit; and - Evaluating the appropriateness of the Directors' disclosures in the financial statements on going concern.
+- > Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Society's ability to continue as a going concern; - > Making enguiries of the Directors to understand the period of assessment considered by them, the assumptions they considered and the implication of those when assessing the Society's future financial performance; - > Challenging the appropriateness of the Directors' key assumptions in their cash flow forecasts by reviewing supporting and contradictory evidence in relation to these key assumptions and assessing the Directors' consideration of severe but plausible scenarios.
+This included assessing the Society's latest 5-year Corporate Plan, latest ICAAP and ILAAP, and its reverse stress testing; - > Testing the accuracy and functionality of the model used to prepare the Directors' forecasts: - Assessing the historical accuracy of forecasts prepared by the Directors: - Assessing and challenging key assumptions and mitigating actions put in place in response to the current economic situation including but not limited to, the 'cost of living crisis', inflation levels and interest rates: - > Considering the consistency of the Director's forecasts with other areas of the annual accounts and our audit; and - > Evaluating the appropriateness of the Directors' disclosures in the annual accounts on going concern.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Society's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Society's ability to continue as a going concern for a period of at least twelve months from when the annual accounts are authorised for issue.